 - Do I care who gets my money when I die?

 It’s the only way to make sure that people in your life know exactly what you want them to do in the event of your death.
-Your will does more than you think and removes a lot of stress and helps your loved ones make decisions quickly and with peace of mind during their time of grief.
+Your will removes a lot of stress and helps your loved ones make decisions quickly and with peace of mind.

 Keep Your Legacy in Mind